 "Many times, I see two parents who are on different pages when it comes to whether their child has ADHD at all, or if they do agree to that, how it should be treated," says Mark Wolraich, MD, a pediatrics professor at the University of Oklahoma Health Sciences Center.

-"When we got married, we both knew it was for life," Dickson says.
-"But you need to know that having a child with ADHD will affect your marriage, and you both need to be equally committed to making it work."
+Having a child with the disorder “will affect your marriage, and you both need to be equally committed to making it work," he says.

 Use these tips to strengthen your relationship and help your child.

 1. Create structure and routine.
 This is good for your kid, and it also lets you carve out time for you and your partner to connect.

 2. Set up rules for the home.
 "Create and agree on clear house rules with your partner," Wolraich says.
 When you’re on the same page about how to raise your children, both with and without ADHD, you’ll be a lot less likely to clash over parenting approaches.